 Click the video for an illustration on how simple interest works

 or see our most frequently asked questions below.

-Simple Interest is an interest accrual method.
-Interest accrues on a daily basis on the unpaid principal balance.
-The interest charge is always based on the principal balance, so interest on interest is not charged.
-Please refer to your contract to determine if you have a simple interest contract.
+Simple interest is a method for calculating interest accrual.
+Interest accrues on a daily basis on the unpaid principal balance and the interest charge is always based on the principal balance.
+Interest on interest is not charged.

-If payments are received every month on the due date as detailed on the contract, the final payment due at maturity will be the same as what is listed as the final payment on the contract.
+If monthly payments are made every month on the due date as detailed on the contract, the final payment due at maturity should most likely be the same as what is listed as the final payment on the contract.

-If payments are not received by the scheduled due date, the final payment can be greater than or less than the scheduled payment amount that is listed on your contract.
+If monthly payments are consistently made prior to the scheduled due date, less interest accrues on the unpaid principal balance.
+When the monthly installment is paid, the principal balance reduces at a faster rate, therefore the final payment may be less than the scheduled payment amount that is listed on your contract.

 Per diem means "per day" and is the amount of interest that accrues daily based on the outstanding principal balance at that time and the interest rate on the contract.
 At the beginning of the contract your "per diem" is higher because your principal balance is higher.
 As your principal decreases over the life of your contract, your per diem will also decrease.